FAQ

 What is the alternative to a major new regional wastewater treatment plant in Malmö?

-If invited municipalities reject a regional solution, they will need to expand and modernise their local wastewater treatment plants.
-This will be necessary to cope with strong population growth and stricter environmental legislation.
+If invited municipalities reject a regional solution, they will need to expand and modernise their local wastewater treatment plants, in order to cope with population growth and stricter environmental legislation.

 Why does VA SYD favour a regional solution over local expansion?

 The idea that regional expansion is better than several local expansions is supported by our collective expertise at VA SYD, studies, and reports and external analyses from the Swedish trade association Svenskt Vatten.
-You find this material under Information material and Reports and studies.
+You can access this material under Information material and Reports and studies.

-Svenskt Vatten points out that a large organisation and cooperation are required to meet the re-quirements for costs, staff, expertise and advanced treatment technology.
+Svenskt Vatten points out that a large organisation and cooperation is a prerequisite for meeting the requirements for costs, staff, expertise and advanced treatment technology.
 You can read more about this in Svenskt Vatten’s 2023 investment report.